 THE WORST OF THE BARGAIN – Amid various military actions and guerilla attacks unfolds the story of two brothers.
 One fights at the side of the mountain guerillas, the other works with the French and teaches village children under the Legion commanders’ condition that he convert to Christianity.
 The teacher pretends to have converted but in private continues his Buddhist practices.

 The guerilla brother disowns the teacher and condemns him as a collaborator with the outsiders.
-In a disgusting example of hypocrisy the guerilla winds up saving his own skin by leading the Legionnaires to the secret lair of his comrades.
+In a disgusting display of hypocrisy the guerilla winds up turning traitor, saving his own skin by leading the Legionnaires to the secret lair of his comrades.
 The final meeting between the brothers ends in tragedy.

 Overall, there are so many elements of this book which resonate –